Pte William Thomas Pierce (1893 – 1919)

 All along the roads numbers of returning prisoners of war and civilian evacuees were met.
 The former were chiefly Italian and French, but there was a small sprinkling of British.
 Most of these prisoners were robust and healthy looking but there were a fair few who looked as if they had undergone great hardships.
 Their clothing was a queer mixture of English, French and German uniforms, and civilian garments.

-William eventually crossed into Germany on 17 December 1918, and as his unit passed over the border the regimental band played the battalion march, and the colours were ‘let fly’ at the saluting point:
+William eventually entered Germany on 17 December 1918, and as his unit crossed over the border, the regimental band played the battalion march, and the colours were ‘let fly’ at the saluting point:

 As the Battalion marched nearer the German Frontier the nature of the towns and villages and of the inhabitants changed.
 The enthusiastic welcome with which the advancing Army had at first been received gave up place in some cases to sullen looks and refusals to give up billets.
 A certain underlying pro-German sentiment was apparent and the villages on the whole became dirtier as the march progressed.
 On the 17th the 2nd Brigade crossed the frontier, and for the first time in the war billeted on German soil.
 Strict instructions had been issued to the German civilians as to their behaviour, and the respect to be paid to the British Officers and men, and on the whole were well complied with.
 In some cases the civilians were most hospitable and did all in their power to make the men comfortable.
 No hostile feeling was encountered by the Battalion, although cases of theft and destruction of property were heard of.
 To maintain order and enforce compliance with regulations by the German civilians, extra guards and picquets were posted at night, but no trouble of any description was experienced.

-William would have spent Christmas with his unit near Bonn at Witterschlick and is likely to have been sent from there back to the UK in early 1919.
-He had been suffering from nephritis (inflamed kidneys) – a common affliction among men serving in the trenches, which in William’s case had developed into an acute form of the disease.
-He was admitted to Oldmill Military Hospital in Aberdeenshire but died shortly after midnight on 4 March.
+William would have spent Christmas with his unit near Bonn at Witterschlick and is likely to have been sent back to the UK in early 1919.
+He had been suffering from nephritis (inflamed kidneys) – a common affliction among men serving in the trenches, which, in William’s case, had developed into an acute form of the disease.
+He was admitted to Oldmill Military Hospital in Aberdeenshire but died shortly after midnight on 4 March 1919.

-William Snr brought his son’s body back to Kent, and he was buried in Leybourne Churchyard as at that time Comp was part of the Ecclesiastical Parish of Leybourne.
-In 1923 William’s life was commemorated on the Roll of Honour in St. Mary’s Church in Platt and his name was added to a new plaque on the Platt War Memorial in 2016.
+William Snr brought his son’s body back to Kent, and he was buried in Leybourne Churchyard as, at that time, Comp was part of the Ecclesiastical Parish of Leybourne.
+In 2016, his name was added to a new plaque on the Platt War Memorial in recognition of his family’s close ties to the parish.

 Photographs of the Pierce family courtesy of William Pierce